Skip to main content

 50 YEARS OF BOLD MOVES AND BOUNDLESS POTENTIAL

-Since 1976, National Dance Institute (NDI) has provided transformative dance education—free of charge—to over 2 million children of every background and ability, revealing limitless potential while proving that artistic excellence and inclusion are not mutually exclusive.
+Since 1976, National Dance Institute (NDI) has provided transformative dance education—free of charge to children and their families—to over 2 million children of every background and ability, tapping limitless potential while proving that artistic excellence and inclusion are not mutually exclusive.

 Founded by New York City Ballet principal dancer Jacques d'Amboise [1934-2021], NDI was built on an unwavering belief that the arts have unique power to engage and motivate every child toward excellence.
 That vision has evolved into a proven methodology that maintains rigor while fostering joy, develops skilled dancers alongside confident citizens, and trains educators worldwide to bring this approach to their communities.